jonnyallum/Decoy_honeytrap/README.md

 ---

-**© 2024 Hampshire Police.
+**© 2025 KLIQT Media.
 All rights reserved.**

-*This system is for authorized law enforcement use only.
+*This system is for authorized use only.
 Unauthorized access or use is strictly prohibited and may result in criminal prosecution.*